JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getReputationRootHashNLeaves`

-Get the number of newNLeaves in the current reputation state tree.
+Get the number of leaves in the current reputation state tree.

 *Note: I cannot see a reason why a user's client would need to call this - only stored to help with some edge cases in reputation mining dispute resolution.*